Nikhil-Jain-2002/TVS-Motors-Ltd.-model-code-/README.md

 Steps to be followed:
 1) Face Feature Extraction Model to be downloaded from [here](https://drive.google.com/open?id=1EXPBSXwTaqrSC0OhUdXNmKSh9qJUQ55-).
 The downloaded model to be unzipped under model directory.
 2) Required python 3.7 (more specific v3.7.3).
-3) Required packages can be installed using 'pip install -r requirements.txt' (may be, install in a virtual environment)
+3) Required packages to be installed using 'pip install -r requirements.txt' (may be, install in a virtual environment)
 4) Run '$python face_localize_feature_extract.py' on console.